harisbotic/ironhack-cicd/README.md

 Please read the full README

 ## Overview
-I have basic Student and Teacher materials for CI/CD lesson.
-I have put some significant effort into making this and I have more but I want to see first if this is something that you are looking for.
+I have prepared basic Student and Teacher materials for CI/CD lesson.
+I have put significant effort into making this and I have more but I want to see first if this is something that you are looking for.

 ## Teaching Materials Structure